boarlabsxyz/Kavoon/README.md

 ## Prerequisites

-- Both `node.js` and `npm` should be installed globbally.
+- Both `node.js` and `npm` should be installed globally.
 You can find the instructions https://nodejs.org/en/download/

 ## Database